 Moreen Uwimbabazi (PhD, Makerere University, 2019).
-Moreen studied the nutritional ecology of female chimpanzees at Kanyawara and s a Leakey Foundation Baldwin Fellow.
+Moreen studied the nutritional ecology of female chimpanzees at Kanyawara and was a Leakey Foundation Baldwin Fellow.

 Erik Scully (PhD, Harvard University, 2018).
 Erik studied the dynamics of disease transmission within and between chimpanzee groups.

 Pawel Fedurek (PhD, University of York, 2013).
 Male chimpanzee vocal interactions and social bonds.
 Currently a postdoctoral scholar at the Max Planck Institute for Evolutionary Anthropology studying vocal behavior in wild chimpanzees at Budongo, Uganda.